 If you are looking for something for a special occasion, Morston village, only 3 miles from Cley, is home to the superb Michelin starred restaurant Morston Hall.
 Offering guests a wonderful gastronomic experience - it does require booking in advance.

-With a shingle beach on offer at Cley, there are also sandy beaches at Wells-next-the-Sea and Holkham which offer fabulous, wind-swept coastlines.
+With a shingle beach at Cley, there are also sandy beaches at Wells-next-the-Sea and Holkham, both of which offer fabulous, wind-swept coastlines.
 But if it’s traditional seaside towns you’re after, Sheringham and Cromer are also close by.

 NEARBY MARKET TOWNS AND RESTAURANTS